Responsibly sourced fish

 By 2020, all the wild-caught fish purchased for use in McDonald’s restaurants will be from verified sustainable sources.

-Globally, all of the whitefish for McDonald’s Filet-O-Fish is sourced from sustainably managed wild-caught fisheries, assessed and verified annually against the McDonald’s Fisheries Sustainability Standard by the Sustainable Fisheries Partnership.
-In addition, McDonald’s displays the MSC certification logo in the U.S., Canada, Brazil, and many of our European markets1.
+In 2018, 98% of the fish for the Filet-O-Fish was sourced from sustainably managed wild-caught fisheries, assessed and verified annually against the McDonald’s Sustainable Fisheries Standard by the Sustainable Fisheries Partnership.
+We are partnering with our supply chain to verify the remaining 2% of the fish sourced for Filet-O-Fish by 2020.